MikeMaximus/gbm/GBM/readme.txt

 Known Issues:

-- GBM may not properly display characters for a language that does not match the current operating system language.
-To solve this issue:
+- GBM may not properly display characters for a language that does not match the current desktop language while running in Mono (Linux).
+To resolve this issue:
+	1. Set the LANG environment variable to the language you wish to use before running GBM.
+Ex.
+LANG=ja_JP.utf-8
-	- Install a language pack for the language you wish to use.
+	2. Ensure you have a language/font package installed for the language you wish to use.
-	- Set your operating system language to the language you wish to use in GBM.
+	3. Set your desktop language to the language you wish to use in GBM.
-	- Consult the documentation for your operating system for more help.
+	4. Consult the documentation for your desktop/linux distribution for more help.
+- Some buttons and/or other controls still appear in English while GBM is set to another language.
+To resolve this issue:
+	1. Set your operating system/desktop language to the language you wish to use in GBM.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html